Nika Kacharava

-Nikoloz "Nika" Kacharava (ნიკოლოზ "ნიკა" კაჭარავა, /ka/; born 13 January 1994) is a Georgian professional footballer who plays as a forward for Erovnuli Liga club Gareji.
+Nikoloz "Nika" Kacharava (ნიკოლოზ "ნიკა" კაჭარავა, /ka/; born 13 January 1994) is a Georgian professional footballer who plays as a forward for Uzbekistan Super League club Bukhara.
 Born in Cyprus, he played for the Georgia national team.

 Club career

 Kacharava started his career in the second team of Dinamo Tbilisi.
 A promising youth, he found it hard finding opportunities to break into the Tbilisi first team and signed a contract with Rubin Kazan.
 Kacharava played several matches with the Rubin Kazan youth squads, but found it hard to break into the first team squad.
 Kacharava got his first official contract with Rubin Kazan, but became frustrated with the lack of first team opportunities.

 Kacharava moved back to Georgia and signed a contract with FC Tskhinvali.
 In his first season, Kacharava scored only one goal - however, in the following seasons Kacharava cemented his spot in the first team, becoming a prolific scorer and one of the top forwards in the league.
 He attracted attention throughout Europe, eventually transferring to Rostov during one of their most successful seasons.

 He spent the 2016–17 season on loan in Cyprus at Ethnikos Achna, scoring 16 goals and becoming the third-best scorer of the 2016–17 Cypriot First Division.

 On 18 June 2017, he signed another year-long loan deal, joining the Polish club Korona Kielce.

 On 6 June 2018, Kacharava signed a two-year contract with the Cypriot club Anorthosis Famagusta.
 On 24 January 2020, he signed a two-year contract extension, with a buy-out clause of €500,000.

 On 8 February 2022, Kacharava joined South Korean K League 2 club Jeonnam Dragons.
 A year later he returned to Georgia and moved to Torpedo Kutaisi, but left the club by mutual consent after three months.

 In August 2023, Kacharava signed a contract with Lithuanian club Panevėžys until the end of the season with an option of its extension.

 In July 2024, the newly promoted second-division Cypriot club, Spartakos Kitiou, announced the signing of Kacharava.
 In February 2025, he reunited with Gagra where he had spent a part of his youth career.